-- B. Additional Participation Criteria and Exceptions for Behavioral Health practitioners (Non Physician) Credentialing These Practitioners who fall within the scope of the credentialing program are required to meet all previous requirements.
-This section specifically addresses only the education and training requirements of non-physician behavioral health Practitioners. - 1.
-Licensed Clinical Social Workers (LCSW) or other master level social work license type: - a.
-Master or doctoral degree in social work with emphasis in clinical social work from a program accredited by the Council on Social Work Education (CSWE) or the Canadian Association on Social Work Education (CASWE). - b.
-Program must have been accredited within three (3) years of the time the practitioner graduated; - c.
-Full accreditation is required, candidacy programs will not be considered; and - d.
+A. Additional Participation Criteria and Exceptions for Behavioral Health practitioners (Non Physician) Credentialing.

+Licensed Clinical Social Workers (LCSW) or other master level social work license type:

+- a.
+Master or doctoral degree in social work with emphasis in clinical social work from a program accredited by the Council on Social Work Education (CSWE) or the Canadian Association on Social Work Education (CASWE).
+Program must have been accredited within three (3) years of the time the practitioner graduated; full accreditation is required, and candidacy programs will not be considered. - b.
+Full accreditation is required, candidacy programs will not be considered. - c.
 If master's level degree does not meet criteria and practitioner obtained PhD training as a clinical psychologist, but is not licensed as such, the practitioner can be reviewed.
-To meet the criteria, the doctoral program must be accredited by the American Psychological Association ("APA") or be regionally accredited by the Council for Higher Education Accreditation ("CHEA").
-In addition, a doctor of social work from an institution with at least regional accreditation from the CHEA will be viewed as acceptable. - 2.
-Licensed professional counselor (LPC) and marriage and family therapist (MFT) or other master level license type: - a.
+To meet the criteria, the doctoral program must be accredited by the American Psychological Association (APA) or be regionally accredited by the Council for Higher Education Accreditation (CHEA).
+In addition, a doctor of social work from an institution with at least regional accreditation from the CHEA will be viewed as acceptable.

+Licensed professional counselor (LPC) and marriage and family therapist (MFT) or other master level license type:

+- a.
 Master's or doctoral degree in counseling, marital and family therapy, psychology, counseling psychology, counseling with an emphasis in marriage, family and child counseling or an allied mental field.
-Master or doctoral degrees in education are acceptable with one (1) of the fields of study above; - b.
-Master or doctoral degrees in Divinity do not meet criteria as a related field of study; - c.
-Graduate school must be accredited by one (1) of the Regional Institutional Accrediting Bodies and may be verified from the Accredited Institutions of Post-Secondary Education, APA, Council for Accreditation of Counseling and Related Educational Programs ("CACREP"), or Commission on Accreditation for Marriage and Family Therapy Education ("COAMFTE") listings.
-The institution must have been accredited within three (3) years of the time the practitioner graduated; - d.
+Master or doctoral degrees in education are acceptable with one of the fields of study above. - b.
+Master or doctoral degrees in Divinity do not meet criteria as a related field of study. - c.
+Graduate school must be accredited by one of the Regional Institutional Accrediting Bodies and may be verified from the Accredited Institutions of Post-Secondary Education, APA, Council for Accreditation of Counseling and Related Educational Programs (CACREP), or Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) listings.
+The institution must have been accredited within three years of the time the practitioner graduated. - d.
 Practitioners with PhD training as a clinical psychologist can be reviewed.
 To meet criteria this doctoral program must either be accredited by the APA or be regionally accredited by the CHEA.
-A Practitioner with a doctoral degree in one (1) of the fields of study noted will be viewed as acceptable if the institution granting the degree has regional accreditation from the CHEA and; - e.
-Licensure to practice independently. - 3.
-Clinical nurse specialist/psychiatric and mental health nurse practitioner: - a.
+A Practitioner with a doctoral degree in one of the fields of study noted will be viewed as acceptable if the institution granting the degree has regional accreditation from the CHEA and;

+e.
+Licensure to practice independently.

+Clinical nurse specialist/psychiatric and mental health nurse practitioner:

+- a.
 Master's degree in nursing with specialization in adult or child/adolescent psychiatric and mental health nursing.
-Graduate school must be accredited from an institution accredited by one (1) of the Regional Institutional Accrediting Bodies within three (3) years of the time of the practitioner's graduation. - b.
+Graduate school must be accredited from an institution accredited by one of the Regional Institutional Accrediting Bodies within three years of the time of the practitioner's graduation. - b.
 Registered Nurse license and any additional licensure as an Advanced Practice Nurse/Certified Nurse Specialist/Adult Psychiatric Nursing or other license or certification as dictated by the appropriate state(s) Board of Registered Nursing, if applicable. - c.
-Certification by the American Nurses Association ("ANA") in psychiatric nursing.
-This may be any of the following types: Clinical Nurse Specialist in Child or Adult Psychiatric Nursing, Psychiatric and Mental Health Nurse Practitioner, or Family Psychiatric and Mental Health Nurse Practitioner. - 4.
+Certification by the American Nurses Association (ANA) in psychiatric nursing.
+This may be any of the following types: Clinical Nurse Specialist in Child or Adult Psychiatric Nursing, Psychiatric and Mental Health Nurse Practitioner, or Family Psychiatric and Mental Health Nurse Practitioner. - d.
 Valid, current, unrestricted DEA/CDS registration, where applicable with appropriate supervision/consultation by a network practitioner as applicable by the state licensing board.
 For those who possess a DEA registration, the appropriate CDS registration is required.
-The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members.
+The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating covered individuals.

 Clinical Psychologists: